ahuacate/unifibuild/README.md

 I have used VLANs to separate my network for easier management and to apply security policies.

 ### 2.1 Edit Default LAN network
 First step is to edit your default LAN network configuration.
-Go to your UniFi controller `Settings` > `Networks` > `Actions - EDIT` and set the values as follows, remembering to click `Save` at each completed section:
+Go to your UniFi controller `Settings` > `Networks` > `Actions - EDIT` and set the values as follows, remembering to click `Save` when done:

 | Edit Network - LAN | Value | Notes
 | :--- | :--- | :---